Patient's Query

 Welcome back to icliniq.com.

-The picture attached is not clear (attachment removed to protect patient identity).
-However, you are getting the most appropriate treatment and need not worry.
+I have reviewed the images (attachment removed to protect patient identity).
+You are getting the most appropriate treatment and need not worry.
 Local coconut oil application does help in minimizing rash.
 Continue with your medicines and get your HIV test as advised.
-Please do not hesitate to ask or call anytime for any further query.
+Please do not hesitate to ask or call anytime for any further queries.